-A light source that is created by a light emitting diode (LED).
+A light source created by a light emitting diode (LED).
 For decades, LEDs have been used as indicator lights on myriad products; however, starting in the 2000s, they began to replace incandescent, halogen and CFL fluorescent bulbs.
-LEDs draw considerably less power and are up to 80% more efficient.
-Although claims are made for some bulbs lasting 25 years, one should expect a long lifespan under normal usage.
+LEDs draw considerably less power and are up to 80% more efficient, and they can last from 10 to 20 years.

 Incandescent vs. LED